-One ride on the original Trail 90 will have you grinning like a crazy person.
+One ride on the original Honda Trail 90 will have you grinning like a crazy person.
 Two rides will make you appreciate how far technology has come in 40 years.
 But every garage still needs a Trail 90!
+Buyer Beware

 Carefully check the rubber cushions in the rear hub by trying to rotate the sprocket while the wheel is blocked.
 Loose cushions will break the hub, which cannot be replaced.

-A fold-down handlebar lock on the top clamp allows you to pivot the bars 90 degrees when transporting, but you'll get a much tighter feel on the controls if you overtighten the castle nut and defeat this feature.
+- A fold-down handlebar lock on the top clamp allows you to pivot the bars 90 degrees when transporting the Honda Trail 90, but you'll get a much tighter feel on the controls if you overtighten the castle nut and defeat this feature.